 For minerals onshore aside from oil, gas, coal, gold and silver, ownership of subsoil resources is transferred with title deed.
 Planning and environmental permissions are granted by local authorities.
 Mineral rights offshore are managed by the Crown Estate, with offshore mining licenses awarded on a competitive basis.
 In Northern Ireland, the only exception, mineral licenses are granted on a ‘first come first served’ basis.

-United Kingdom committed to include beneficial ownership disclosure in its first EITI Report published in April 2016, but only one company provided the information.
-The UK public registry of ultimate beneficial owners of UK companies established under the UK Small Business, Enterprise and Employment Act 2015 is due to be launched in June 2016.
+The UK public registry of ultimate beneficial owners of UK companies is called the People with Significant Control register.
+It was established in June 2016 under the UK Small Business, Enterprise and Employment Act 2015 and is part of teh Companies House Register.
 Further information about the UK's beneficial ownership work is available here and here.

 The United Kingdom is a leading producer of oil (the world’s 23rd largest, the EU’s largest), gas (20th, the EU’s second-largest) and coal (25th), but also produces a range of industrial and construction materials.
 The country is also an emerging producer of tungsten and tin.
 Ongoing development of oil and gas is taking place in the North Sea, not only offshore Scotland but also England and Wales.

 The United Kingdom has rich deposits of crude oil, natural gas, coal, tungsten, tin as well as a range of industrial and construction materials.
 Abundant oil and gas reserves are found offshore, while coal deposits are largely centred in Scotland, England and South Wales.

 |Oil||4,339||million tons||Mostly offshore.
 Proven and probable reserves, not possible resources.|